Frequently Asked Questions

 Wait, are you sure?
 No browser on iOS can use

-Orion can and does.
+Orion makes it possible.
 Remember when we told you that we

 painstakingly ported hundreds of web extension APIs to run on